xenon-middleware/xenon-tutorial/README.md

 java -cp build/libs/Xenon-examples-all.jar nl.esciencecenter.xenon.examples.files.DirectoryListing file:///tmp
 ```

-where `file:///tmp` is the input argument to `DirectoryListing`.
 Further note that the classpath is specified in Linux/OSX format here.
 On Windows, use `build\libs\Xenon-examples-all.jar`.

-'run-examples.sh' is a Bash script that contains a number of example calls; execute `./run-examples.sh` at the command line to run them all.
+'[run-examples.sh](https://github.com/NLeSC/Xenon-examples/blob/master/run-examples.sh)' is a Bash script that contains a number of example calls; execute `./run-examples.sh` at the command line to run them all.
 Note that some of the examples require passwordless ssh login to localhost.

 Running examples from the IDE
 -------------------------